OpenMDAO/OpenMDAO-Framework/docs/quick-ref/style.rst

 * The first time you refer to a term  (". . . is called a *Component*.")

-* In many cases, use italics in place of quotation marks.
-Before the widespread use of computers and desktop publishing, italics could not be designated
+* In place of quotation marks (in many cases).
+Before the widespread use of computers and desktop publishing, italics could not be designated, so quotation marks were used.
+Now italics can easily be specified and in general should be used in place of quotes, for example, when discussing a parameter in a code sample.

 .. index:: Python; capitalization